Longhorn-Developers/UT-Registration-Plus/README.md

 - Run `pnpm dev`

 > [!NOTE]
 > Injected content such as extension content on UT pages is not properly styled, and are missing class stylings.
-When developing for these pages, use `pnpm build -w` to build and watch for changes.
+When developing for these pages, use `NODE_ENV='development' pnpm run dev build --mode development -w` to build and watch for changes.
 This will ensure you are seeing an accurate representation of the extension.

 ### Production Builds